 With certain exceptions, the COVID-19 pandemic had a significant negative impact on General Fund revenue sources, such as sales tax and transient occupancy tax income, for most of the fire providers in the County, with reductions in revenues ranging from 2.3% to 18% in FYs 20 and 21.
 Those agencies that rely predominantly on property tax revenues, experienced little to no impact on income during the pandemic.
-Of those agencies that experienced a decline in revenues during this period, a majority had expenditures that exceeded their total revenue sources and thus had to rely on reserves to cover the shortfall in those years.
+Of those agencies that exceeded their total revenue sources and thus had to rely on reserves to cover the shortfall in those years.
 Most of the agencies reviewed had returned to revenues of at least pre-COVID-19 pandemic levels by FY 22.